Meneer-de-Bruin/WCT-API/apis/descriptions/desc-query-method.rst

 For more information on HTTP Query method see: `https://www.ietf.org/archive/id/draft-ietf-httpbis-safe-method-w-body-03.html <https://www.ietf.org/archive/id/draft-ietf-httpbis-safe-method-w-body-03.html>`_.

 Having said this not all libraries and platforms allow the GET method to have anything in the body.
-In these situations this API also supports the HTPP method PATCH.
+In these situations this API also supports the HTTP method PATCH.